Dan-Matthews-23/local-legends/README.md

 The new customer / visitor:

+- To be able to Read reviews.
+- To be able to register an account and log in
-- To be able to Create, Read, Update and Delete reviews and accounts.
+- To be able to create, read, edit and delete reviews
-- To be able to read reviews that other users have left
+- To be able to delete my account
-- To understand clearly how the rating is calculated and displayed
+-

 The existing user and previous diner:

+- To be able to Read reviews.
+- To be able to register an account and log in
-- To be able to Create, Read, Update and Delete reviews and accounts.
+- To be able to create, read, edit and delete reviews
-- To be able to read reviews that other users have left
+- To be able to delete my account
-- To understand clearly how the rating is calculated and displayed

 ### First Time Visitor Goals